codersforcauses/foodbank/functions/README.md

 # Firebase Killswitch

-When the billing limit is reached, it will automatically downgrade the application to the free tier.
+When the spending limit is reached, it will automatically downgrade the application to the free tier.

 ## Installation Guide